ENG 501 - Structure of the English Language

 Hours: 3

-Modern Transformations: British and Irish Literature.
-Three semester hours.
-Individual investigation and group discussion of selected topic.
-May focus on major figures, critical or historical approaches, themes, or genres in British literature from 1830-1945.
+This course may focus on major figures, critical or historical approaches, themes, or genres in British and Irish literature from 1830-1945.
 May be repeated for credit when the emphasis changes.

 Hours: 3